-Many active adults and retirees imagine New York with crowded streets, beeping taxis and soaring skyscrapers; however, there is more to the state that has been attracting 55+ residents and Baby Boomers from across the country.
+Many active adults and retirees imagine New York with crowded streets, beeping taxis and soaring skyscrapers; however, there is more to the state that has been attracting 55+ active adults from across the country.
 The state's natural beauty, cultural activities, and several international airports allow active adult residents to appreciate the things they desire the most in life.
 Whether you enjoy sports, music and entertainment, outdoor activities, or simply admiring the natural beauty, New York has it all!

 Climate & Geography